unteem/docker-training/exercises/ci-cd/README.md

 # Gitlab

-Start GitLab on the swarm with the attached docker-compose.yml./
+Start GitLab on the swarm with the attached docker-compose.yml.

-Monitor on your laptop with `watch docker ps` pointing to the swarm.
+Monitor on your desktop with `watch docker ps` pointing to the swarm.

 ## Add a runner